h0MER247/swGL/README.md

 </p>

 ### How fast is it?
-It's reasonably fast - but don't expect interactive framerates for Full HD resolutions :)
+It's reasonably fast.
+But don't expect rock-solid 60 fps in Full HD resolutions - it ain't gonna happen :).

 ### How to use
 Compile the project with Visual Studio and rename the resulting file swGL.dll into OpenGL32.dll.
 Put OpenGL32.dll right into the game directory and start the game.
 GCC 7.2 should work too, but I currently have no Makefile for that.